-In these situations, workers are eligible for 80 percent of their average weekly wage from before their injury.
-Total disability is subject to a limit of 90 percent of the state’s average weekly wage.
+In these situations, workers are eligible for 80 percent of their average weekly wages from before their injury.
+Total disability is subject to a limit of 90 percent of the state’s average weekly wages.

 These benefits are paid out for the duration of your disability.
 If your disability continues for 800 weeks, a determination will be made about whether you are still permanently and totally disabled (Michigan Compiled Laws 418.351).

-If you lost a loved one because of a work injury, and you or others were wholly dependent on his or her earnings for support, you may be eligible for weekly payments of 80 percent of your loved one’s average weekly wage, subject to a maximum of 90 percent of the state average weekly wage.
+If you lost a loved one or family member because of a work injury, and you or others were wholly dependent on his or her earnings for support, you may be eligible for weekly payments of 80 percent of your loved one’s average weekly wages, subject to a maximum of 90 percent of the state average weekly wage.
 These benefits are paid for a maximum of 500 weeks from the date of death.

-At the end of the 500 weeks, if anyone wholly or partially dependent on the deceased is under 21 years of age, a workers’ compensation magistrate has the authority to order the employer to continue to provide benefits until the individual turns 21.
+At the end of the 500 weeks, if anyone wholly or partially dependent on the deceased is under 21 years of age, a workers’ compensation magistrate has the authority to order the employer to continue to provide workers’ compensation benefits until the dependent turns 21.

 Employers must also provide compensation for reasonable expenses for the funeral and burial, not to exceed $6,000, or the actual cost, whichever amount is less.

 If you are no longer able to perform work in the field in which you have experience and have been trained, you may be eligible for vocational rehabilitation services that are reasonable and necessary to allow you to return to useful employment.
 This may include retraining and job placement.